thetek42/empower/README.md

 ## Requirements

 - A compiler that understands C99 or newer.
 Both GCC and Clang are tested.
-- An operating system that conforms to POSIX.
+- An operating system that conforms to POSIX, or MinGW for Windows support.

 Support for other compilers and operating systems will be added in the future.